jessepav/lacygoill-wiki-backup/awk/awk.md

     $ awk -f /tmp/awk.awk /tmp/emp.data

+gawk preserves the value of `$0` from the last record for use in an END rule.
+Some other implementations of awk do not.

 ### the names of the employees which have *not* worked?

     $ awk '$3 == 0 { print $1 }' /tmp/emp.data